Nondeterministic automatic complexity of overlap-free and almost square-free words: Abstract

 \section{Abstract}

 Shallit and Wang studied deterministic automatic complexity of words.
-They showed that the automatic Hausdorff dimension $I(\mathbf t)$ of the infinite Thue word satisfies $1/3\le I(\mathbf t)\le 2/3$.
-We improve that result by showing that $I(\mathbf t)\ge 1/2$.
-For nondeterministic automatic complexity we show $I(\mathbf t)=1/2$.
-We prove that such complexity $A_N$ of a word $x$ of length $n$ satisfies $A_N(x)\le b(n):=\lfloor n/2\rfloor + 1$.
+They showed that the automatic Hausdorff dimension $I(\mathbf t)$ of the infinite Thue word satisfies $1/3\le I(\mathbf t)\le 1/2$.
+We improve that result by showing that $I(\mathbf t)= 1/2$.
+We prove that the nondeterministic automatic complexity $A_N(x)$ of a word $x$ of length $n$ is bounded by $b(n):=\lfloor n/2\rfloor + 1$.
 This enables us to define the complexity deficiency $D(x)=b(n)-A_N(x)$.
 If $x$ is square-free then $D(x)=0$.
-If $x$ almost square-free in the sense of Fraenkel and Simpson, or if $x$ is a strongly cube-free binary word such as the infinite Thue word, then $D(x)\le 1$.
-On the other hand, there is no constant upper bound on $D$ for strongly cube-free words in a ternary alphabet, nor for cube-free words in a binary alphabet.
+If $x$ is almost square-free in the sense of Fraenkel and Simpson, or if $x$ is a overlap-free binary word such as the infinite Thue--Morse word, then $D(x)\le 1$.
+On the other hand, there is no constant upper bound on $D$ for overlap-free words over a ternary alphabet, nor for cube-free words over a binary alphabet.

-The decision problem whether $D(x)\ge d$ for given $x$, $d$ belongs to $NP\cap E$.
+The decision problem whether $D(x)\ge d$ for given $x$, $d$ belongs to $\mathrm{NP}\cap \mathrm{E}$.